MENU

 • Senior Nation

-Mid-Shore Pro Bono Announces Sandy Brown Public Interest Summer Interns
+Mid-Shore Pro Bono Announces Summer Interns

-August 5, 2022 by Spy Desk
+July 11, 2023 by Spy Desk

 Leave a Comment

-“We’re honored to have Brandon, Joshua, Naiset, and Megan continuing their educations with us,” said Mid-Shore Pro Bono Executive Director Meredith Lathbury Girard.
-“We’re also grateful to the donors to our Sandy Brown Public Interest Internship fund so that we can provide a stipend to our interns.”
+“We’re honored to have Clay, James, and Gabrielle continuing their educations with us,” said Mid-Shore Pro Bono Executive Director Meredith Lathbury Girard.
+“We’re also grateful for the University of Baltimore School of Law’s EXPLOR program and especially for the donors to our Sandy Brown Public Interest Internship fund that help underwrite stipends for our interns.”

 “This program engages students in a wide range of legal-related experiences in a high quality and well-supervised professional setting,” she says.
 “And undergraduate students interested in law, justice, and criminal justice as well as other civic-minded careers will be exposed to hands-on experience in these areas as well.”

-June 29, 2022 by Spy Desk
+May 27, 2023 by Spy Desk

 Leave a Comment

-June 5, 2022 by Spy Desk
+April 27, 2023 by Spy Desk

 Leave a Comment